 This will be a nonpartisan event, so invite supportive friends, including men.
 The focus will be on women's rights; no campaigning for candidates will be allowed.

-The right to live free from violence and discrimination.
 The right to enjoy the highest attainable standard of physical and mental health.
-The right to be educated.
-The right to earn an equal wage.

 The right to VOTE.